tkosciol/tkosciol.github.io/associate.md

 *   have documented experience in test-driven software development,
 *   have a collaborative mindset,
 *   enjoy interdisciplinary work,
-*   understand the importance of communication and interactions with other group members, collaborators and Centre members,
+*   understand the importance of communication and interactions with other group members, collaborators and Centre members.
-*   for postdoc applicants (applicants holding a PhD degree): have a track record of presenting at conferences and published research.

 ## The ideal candidate will

 *   fulfill all of the expectations of the “successful candidate”,
+*   have a track record of presenting at conferences and published research,
 *   have experience in data science, structural biology, or computer-aided drug design,
 *   have an active interest in microbiome research.